Kao Liao district

 Kao Liao (เก้าเลี้ยว, [kâːw lía̯w]) is a district (amphoe) of Nakhon Sawan province, central Thailand.

 History

 The minor district (king amphoe) was created on 1 October 1969, when five tambons were split off from Banphot Phisai district.
 It was upgraded to a full district on 28 June 1973.

 Geography

-Neighboring districts are (from the north clockwise): Banphot Phisai of Nakhon Sawan Province; Pho Thale of Phichit province; Chum Saeng and Mueang Nakhon Sawan of Nakhon Sawan.
+Neighboring districts are (from the north clockwise): Banphot Phisai of Nakhon Sawan province; Pho Thale of Phichit province; Chum Saeng and Mueang Nakhon Sawan of Nakhon Sawan.

 Administration

 The district is divided into five sub-districts (tambons), which are further subdivided into 44 villages (mubans).
 Kao Liao is a township (thesaban tambon) which covers the whole tambon Kao Liao.
-There are a further four tambon administrative organizations (TAO).
+There are a further four tambon administrative organizations (TAO) in the district.